1xbq1/MAC-Learning/README.md

 ## Acknowledgements
 This repo is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN), thanks to the original authors for their works!
 ## Citation
+Please cite the following paper if you use this repository in your reseach.
 ```
 @article{shu2022multi,
   title={Multi-Granularity Anchor-Contrastive Representation Learning for Semi-Supervised Skeleton-Based Action Recognition},